yoladango/goolexa/README.md

 Goolexa is an Alexa skill which bridges Google Music and Amazon's Alexa.
 It hopes to rescue all of those who want an Echo/Dot but don't want to switch off of Google Music or pay extra for an Amazon Music Unlimited subscription.

-This project is still in its early phases and subject to a bit of change, however it is functional and ready for use!
+~~This project is still in its early phases and subject to a bit of change, however it is functional and ready for use!
 The only catch is that you'll need to run it on your own server for the time being (ideally I'll eventually release this on the Alexa Skills marketplace, but there's a lot of work to do before then).
-This means that you should be familiar with how to set up your own HTTPS web server for now.
+This means that you should be familiar with how to set up your own HTTPS web server for now.~~

+_This is a fork of stevenleeg/geemusic that includes some additional setup instructions since, apparently, the original readme.md has not been updated in some time.
+There's a section on adding Device IDs that should be of considerable interest.
+All edits follow ~~strikethrough~~ text._

 ### Notes

 **This Skill is not made by nor endorsed by Google.** That being said, it is based off of the wonderful [gmusicapi](https://github.com/simon-weber/gmusicapi) by [Simon Weber](https://simon.codes), which has been around since 2012, so this should work as long as Google doesn't decide to lock down its APIs in a major way.

-**The use of 2FA (2-Factory Authentication) and an app-specific password are highly recommended.** If you fail to use an app-specifc password and 2FA, Google may ask you to reset your password until you use one.
-There have been multiple reports of logins failed bacause of the failure to follow this step.
-More info about app-specific passwords [here](https://support.google.com/accounts/answer/185833) and 2FA [here](https://support.google.com/accounts/answer/185839).
+~~**The use of 2FA (2-Factory Authentication) and an app-specific password are highly recommended.** If you fail to use an app-specifc password and 2FA, Google may ask you to reset your password until you use one.
+There have been multiple reports of logins failed bacause of the failure to follow this step.~~ _2FA and app password are required._ More info about app-specific passwords [here](https://support.google.com/accounts/answer/185833) and 2FA [here](https://support.google.com/accounts/answer/185839).

 ### Supported Echo languages